TALLMADGE — For much of the evening, the Aurora boys basketball team held Tallmadge’s star player in check.

 That trend repeated itself in the second and third quarters, as well.

-In the final seconds of the first half, Tallmadge found itself on a fast break and wound up getting three free throw attempts when sophomore guard Kyle Ries got fouled.
-Ries buried all three freebies to give the Blue Devils a 31-24 halftime lead.
+In the final seconds of the first half, Tallmadge found itself on a fast break after a defensive rebound.
+The Blue Devils wound up getting three free-throw attempts when sophomore guard Kyle Ries got fouled.
+Ries buried all three freebies to give Tallmadge a 31-24 halftime lead.

-Tallmadge delivered a critical blow to Aurora in the final moments of the third quarter.
+The Blue Devils delivered a critical blow to the Greenmen in the final moments of the third quarter.

 After an initial shot was missed, Kurko was able to save the ball.
-With his back facing the court, Kurko desperately fired the ball back out to the perimeter from over his head.
+With his back facing the court, Kurko desperately fired the ball back out toward the perimeter from over his head.

 The ball landed in Heigelmann’s hands on the right side.
 Without hesitation, Heigelmann calmly unleashed a shot from there.

 That backbreaking triple gave Tallmadge a 53-41 lead and more importantly, a conference win against a challenging opponent.

 "Here’s the thing about Danny: You’ll probably never look at the stat sheet and say, ‘Man, he just lit it up,’" Johnson said.
 "He’s a hard kid to take off the floor because he works his tail off on every single possession.